kattens/kattens/README.md

 # Hi there! 👋 I'm Kattayun Ensafi

-🔬 **PhD Candidate in Computer Science** at the University of Massachusetts, Boston
+🔬 **PhD Student in Computer Science** at the University of Massachusetts, Boston
-🔭 Passionate about solving biological challenges using Artificial Intelligence and Machine Learning
+🔭 Passionate about solving biological and everyday challenges using Artificial Intelligence and Machine Learning

 ---